Baby Heat Rash: Symptoms, Causes, and Treatments - Baby Chick

 How Long Does Heat Rash Last?

-Treatment for Baby Heat Rash
+How To Treat Baby Heat Rash

 Cool the Skin

-The simplest home remedies for heat rash involve efforts to lower your baby’s temperature.
+The simplest home remedies for heat rash involve lowering your baby’s temperature.
 Move your baby to a cooler, less humid environment.
 Dress them in lightweight, breathable clothing and keep them in a well-ventilated room.
-You can try a cool washcloth or a lukewarm bath without soap to cool them down, but don’t let them soak in the cold for more than 10 minutes.2 You can also use a fan to cool them down, supervising them to ensure their fingers stay away from the fan blades.
+You can try a cool washcloth or a lukewarm bath without soap to cool them down, but don’t let them soak in the cold for more than 10 minutes.2

 Treat the Fever

-When your baby has a known cause for a fever, such as a cold or other viral illness, treating the fever can help lower their body temperature and thus help treat the heat rash.
+When your baby has a known cause of fever, such as a cold or other viral illness, treating the fever can lower their body temperature and thus help treat the heat rash.
 Tylenol (acetaminophen) and Motrin (ibuprofen) are the most common medications used to treat fever.10 If you’re unsure which one or how much to use, contact your pediatrician’s office for guidance.
 Also, reach out if you’re unsure of the cause of the fever and/or rash.

 Use Heat Rash Cream